chain4travel/camino-docs/docs/guides/query-kyc-state-on-c-chain.md

 :::info Conclusion

-Smart contracts on the C-Chain can utilize the CaminoAdmin contract to inquire and authenticate whether an address they are interacting with has undergone KYC verification or not.
+Smart contracts on the C-Chain can retrieve information from the CaminoAdmin contract to confirm whether an address they are interacting with has undergone KYC verification or not.

 This functionality empowers developers to create use-cases where such information is necessary.